WUVC-DT

 WUVC-DT (channel 40) is a television station licensed to Fayetteville, North Carolina, United States, broadcasting the Spanish-language Univision network to the Research Triangle region.
-It is owned and operated by TelevisaUnivision alongside Raleigh-licensed low-power UniMás owned-and-operated station WTNC-LD (channel 26).
-Both stations share studios on Falls of Neuse Road in Raleigh, while WUVC-DT's transmitter is located northeast of Broadway, North Carolina.
+It is owned and operated by TelevisaUnivision alongside Raleigh-licensed low-power UniMás station WTNC-LD (channel 26).
+The two stations share studios on Falls of Neuse Road in Raleigh; WUVC-DT's transmitter is located northeast of Broadway, North Carolina.

-WUVC-TV is also carried on Charter Spectrum's cable systems in the Charlotte and Greensboro–Winston-Salem–High Point markets.
+WUVC-DT is also carried on Charter Spectrum's cable systems in the Charlotte and Greensboro–Winston-Salem–High Point markets.

 History

 WKFT

 On February 26, 1980, the Federal Communications Commission (FCC) granted a construction permit to Fayetteville Television, Inc., for a new commercial television station on channel 40 in Fayetteville.
 The station began broadcasting as independent station WKFT on June 1, 1981; studios were located in the old First Union Bank on Donaldson Street in downtown Fayetteville and transmitted its signal from a 750 ft tower in unincorporated Cumberland County on Cliffdale Road, with 1.54 million watts of power (the tower site has since been annexed into Fayetteville).
-Fayetteville Television was organized by Robert Warren, a former Fayetteville reporter for WRAL-TV in Raleigh, who served as WKFT's first general manager, but was never an investor and was let go after only a month.
+Fayetteville Television was organized by Robert Warren, a former Fayetteville reporter for WRAL-TV in Raleigh, who served as WKFT's first general manager.
 WKFT offered a general entertainment format consisting of cartoons, westerns, religious shows, dramas and classic sitcoms.
 The station put a fairly decent signal into the southern portion of the Triangle, but was harder to receive in the more densely populated areas of the market.

 In 1985, the original owners sold WKFT to SJL Broadcasting, which formed Central Carolina Television to manage the station.
 The new owners subsequently invested about $5 million to build a new 1800 ft tower in Broadway, near the Harnett–Lee county line.
 The new transmitter, activated in June 1986, operated with a full five million watts of power.
 It gave channel 40 a coverage area comparable to the established Triangle stations, got the station on cable systems in the Raleigh–Durham area, and provided grade B coverage as far west as Greensboro.
 The station also rebranded itself as "Counterforce 40" and significantly upgraded its programming, competing with WLFL, the Triangle's largest independent, which joined the upstart Fox network.
 However, it operated on a low budget, selling advertising mainly in the southern part of the market.

 By 1989, WKFT was in dire financial straits, reportedly from debts owed to film studios for movies shown on the station.
 It had also failed in a bid to take the NBC affiliation from WPTF-TV (now WRDC).
 In November, the sale of channel 40 was announced to the Zenox Corporation for $5 million.